slackr31337/wyoming-whisper-gpu/README.md

  - Enjoy!

 todo: Make environment variables to adjust beam size, model, and device:
-Current defaults are 5, Medium-int, and CUDA (NVIDIA), respectively
+Current defaults are 5, medium-int8, and CUDA (NVIDIA), respectively